toriborish/Recipes/docs/source/Recipes/Sides/Kale.rst

 .. procedure::

    In a skillet, heat up the oil.
 Add the smashed garlic.
-Cook 2 mins until golden.
-Cook 3-5 mins until wilted and slightly browned.
+Cook 2 minutes until golden.
+Cook 3-5 minutes until wilted and slightly browned.
 Add soy sauce and lemon juice.
 Cook until the liquids mostly evaporate and the kale is more wilted and darker.